 Outreach Goals

 Cancer awareness in the general public will be enhanced through an expanded advocacy program emphasizing cancer control in both humans and pets.
-For example, the population of NY in 2014 was approximately 20 million: half of the population own and care for companion animals thus creating a substantial constituency and a unique means to approach the concept of cancer advocacy.
+For example, the population of New York in 2014 was approximately 20 million.
+Half of the population own and care for companion animals, thus creating a substantial constituency and a unique means to approach the concept of cancer advocacy.

 The positive effects of animal companionship on human health have been known for some time and pets have become an integral part of the American family.
 Since pets are subject to illnesses similar to humans, health maintenance in pets has direct implications on human health.
 As an example of an animal health maintenance program, cancer awareness for owners of pets is a unique and previously unused model for human cancer outreach programs.
 In particular, children and young adults in homes with pets may more readily connect to the need for cancer prevention through various lifestyle choices they will make if they understand the impact of preventive health strategies in their pets.